The childish vandal(s) on Wikipedia

 The motivation behind all of this cyber-bullying seems to be to try to shut me up by intimidating me and/or smearing my reputation.
 It is significant that none of these people actually debate issues with me or have even met me.
 I highly doubt they have actually read any of my books, or if they are even educated enough to understand them.
 As far as I know, none of them have ever come to this blog to discuss the things I wrote here.
 Of course not -- to do so would mean being confronted by people who actually read the blog, and these cockroaches can't take that kind of daylight.
 So they just scurry around the Web, posting canned insults and hiding behind their computer screens like the cowards they are.
 Apparently, when God was handing out morals, these people thought He said "laurels" so now they think they are some kind of heroes.
 Not!

-It is also interesting how many of these libels center on sexuality -- from the accusation that I'm a homosexual (not true, I've been married to my female wife, Caryl, for 33 years, although I do support gay rights as human rights and have done so since the 1970s), to the escort site phishing off my name and a claim that I promote polygamy (also not true, probably another slur on my dialogues with Muslims, or maybe somebody was dumb enough to actually believe the escort site was real.)
+It is also interesting how many of these libels center on sexuality -- from the accusation that I'm a homosexual (not true, I've been married to my female wife, Caryl since 1980, although I do support gay rights as human rights and have done so since the 1970s), to the escort site phishing off my name and a claim that I promote polygamy (also not true, probably another slur on my dialogues with Muslims, or maybe somebody was dumb enough to actually believe the escort site was real.)

 If you can't debate, just post some hate?